JSorngard/lambert_w/README.md

 secondary branches of the [Lambert W function](https://en.wikipedia.org/wiki/Lambert_W_function) with the method of Toshio Fukushima \[[1](#references)\].

+This method uses no recursion, loops, memory allocation, or any kind of iterative procedure other than what might already exist in the logarithm, square root or division implementations on your platform.
-This method works by splitting the domain of the function into subdomains, and on each subdomain it uses a rational function evaluated on a simple transformation of the input to describe the function.
+Instead it works by splitting the domain of the function into subdomains, and on each subdomain it uses a rational function evaluated on a simple transformation of the input to describe the function.
-It is implemented in code as conditional switches on the input value followed by either a square root (and possibly a division) or a logarithm and then a series of multiplications and additions by fixed constants and finished with a division.
+It is implemented in code as conditional switches on the input value followed by either a square root (and possibly a division) or a logarithm, then a series of multiplications and additions by fixed constants, and finally finished with a division.

 The crate provides two approximations of each branch, one with 50 bits of accuracy (implemented on 64-bit floats) and one with 24 bits